mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 ### Lazyload Tag

-Custom Jekyll plugin to defer the loading of images and video embeds using [**lazysizes**](https://github.com/aFarkas/lazysizes) for improved page performance.
-A Liquid version of this is used in the [hero image include](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/src/_includes/page__hero.html).
+Another #WebPerf improvement was add the ability to defer the loading of images and video embeds.

+To do this I created a custom Jekyll plugin using [**lazysizes**](https://github.com/aFarkas/lazysizes) to do some JavaScript magic.

 | Attribute  | Required     | Description |
 | ----       | --------     | ----------- |